SerhiiZahuba/netbox-vcloud-sync-plugin/README.md

 Testing on NetBox version: 4.4.1

+## Tools sync
+ - vm`s name
+ - ip
+ - disk
+ - cpu
+ - mem

 ## To do (problems)
-Some problems with schedule, manual run works.
+- Some problems with schedule, manual run works.
-Add mac address to sync
+- Add mac address to sync

 FAQ: